 Feeling the Support from a Team Environment

-Instead of trying to be a one-person show, I decided to assemble a team of like-minded therapists who shared my passion for helping others.
-This collaborative effort not only relieved the burden on me but also enriched the therapeutic experience for our clients.
-Diverse perspectives and expertise within the team allowed us to address a broader range of issues effectively.
+I worked for several years as a one-man show.
+I decided it was time to form a team of like-minded therapists who shared my passion for helping others.
+This collaborative effort not only relieved the burden on me, but also benefitted the therapeutic experience of our clients.
+We became more effective at addressing a broader range of issues with our diverse backgrounds and perspectives.

 Diversifying Therapy Offerings and Attracting More Clientele

-With insights from our complimentary client-therapist matching service, we’re able to understand and respond to the mental health needs of our community in real time.
-As a result, we expanded our sliding scale therapy offerings, including bringing on more therapists who offer trauma-informed therapy and EMDR to meet the growing client demand.
+Thanks to our client-therapist matching service, we can easily understand and address the mental health needs of our community.
+As a response, we've increased our sliding scale therapy options.
+We also added more therapists who specialize in trauma-informed therapy and EMDR to keep up with rising demand.

 Continuous Learning and Growth